Rgarrido-RBN/MasterFinalProject/Readme.md

 Hi there!
 My name is Rubén and I'm an Electronics Engineer based in Valencia.
 Actually I'm coursing the Electronics Engineer Master in Universitat de València and the purpose of this repository is to have a place where I could upload my work and updating the project.

-The project will be based on Computer Vision and Robotics applications using ROS to manage the robot.
+The project will be based on Computer Vision and Robotics applications using ROS to manage a diferential robot.

-From now, this is a little list of the Hardware i use, I will update it as soon as i progress on this project.

-1. **Raspberry Pi 4 (4GB).**
-2. **Robot car.**
-3. **Coral TPU accelerator.**
-4. **Kinect camera.**
+*Directory tree of the repository:*

+├── arduinoShieldMain
+│   ├── arduinoShieldMain.ino
+│   └── encoderReports.ino
+├── Configuring_Ubuntu_Headless_mode.md
+├── get_pi_requirements_RPI4_MATE.sh
+├── Readme.md
+├── RPIUartCommunication.py
+└── setting_up_coralTPU.md

+## *Branches content:*

+Master: Fully tested code.
+Develop: code in progress/developing new features.